Keyword Research for SEO

 Step 2: Understand Your Audience

-Create detailed buyer personas that include demographic information, pain points, and search behaviors.
+Create detailed buyer personas that include demographic information, pain points, and search behaviours.
 Understanding your audience helps you think like your potential customers and predict what they might search for.

 Step 3: Brainstorm Seed Keywords